 This lab expereince includes competency tasks on the diagnosis and service of the different types of diesel fuel injection pumps, nozzles and injectors, including current electronic fuel injectors.
 In-depth servicing and repair of fuel system preventive maintenance, troubleshooting diagnostics, injection pump timing and installation procedures, and replacement methods for injectors and nozzles are practiced in this lab.
 High priority tasks recommended by ASE (Automotive Service Excellence) are covered.
-This will prepare students to take the ASE technician certification test.
+(Corequisite: DTT 177)

-DTT 179Diesel Engine Performance Tune-up Procedures2
+DTT 179 Diesel Engine Performance Tune-up Procedures

 This course covers information and theory on the operation and approved servicing, troubleshooting, and tune-up procedures on several different current models of diesel engines.
-This will prepare students to take the ASE technician certification test.

-DTT 180 Diesel Engine Performance Tune-up Procedures Lab 2 This lab includes competency based tasks on the operation and approved servicing, troubleshooting, and tune-up procedures on several different current models of diesel engines.
+DTT 180 Diesel Engine Performance Tune-up Procedures Lab

+This lab includes competency based tasks on the operation and approved servicing, troubleshooting, and tune-up procedures on several different current models of diesel engines.
 Students will practice these competencies and be assessed on industry standards.
 High priority tasks recommended by ASE (Automotive Service Excellence) are covered.
-This will prepare students to take the ASE technician certification test.
+(Corequisite: DTT 179)